How does selective catalytic reduction technology work?

-What is ground level ozone?
+What is ground-level ozone?

 What has Duke Energy done to address safety or environmental concerns associated with using selective catalytic reduction technology?

-Anhydrous ammonia is a compressed, liquefied gas which is typically stored on at the power plant where it is used.
+Anhydrous ammonia is a compressed, liquefied gas that is typically stored at the power plant where it is used.
 It has the potential to become hazardous if released to the environment.
 To ensure the safety of our employees, the environment and the public, we have a comprehensive safety and emergency response plan at every station that stores anhydrous ammonia, to be put into action in the unlikely event of an accidental release.
 In addition, all of Duke Energy’s anhydrous ammonia systems are designed with redundant safety features and systems (leak detection, automatic shutoff valves, etc.) to further reduce the risk of an accidental release.
 Other sectors that use anhydrous ammonia include agriculture, chemical and pharmaceutical manufacturing, water and wastewater treatment, pulp and paper, and many more.